Online Safety Advice Guides for Parents #WakeUpWednesdays

 Online Safety refers to child protection and safeguarding in both children and adults in the digital world.
 It is about learning to understand and use technologies in a safe, positive way, also about supporting children and adults to develop safe online behaviours (both in and out of school).

-The internet provides an important resource across the curriculum, it is used in this school to raise educational standards, promote pupil achievement and as a necessary tool for staff to support their professional work.
+The internet provides an important resource across the curriculum, it is used in this school to raise educational standards, promote learner achievement and as a necessary tool for staff to support their professional work.
 The internet also enhances the schools management information and business administration systems.
-However, in common with other media such as magazines, books and videos, some material available via the internet is unsuitable for pupils.
-So this school has provided students with safe, quality internet access as part of their learning experience, protected by filtering by South West Grid for Learning (SWfGL).
+However, in common with other media such as magazines, books and videos, some material available via the internet is unsuitable for learners.
+So this school has provided learners with safe, quality internet access as part of their learning experience, protected by filtering by South West Grid for Learning (SWfGL).

 Westhaven’s Online Safety Policy (please see policy page for details)